quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ### Definition

-QUIC-LB servers will generate Connection IDs that are decodable to extract a server ID in accordance with a specified algorithm and parameters.
+QUIC-LB servers with a valid configuration will generate Connection IDs that are decodable to extract a server ID in accordance with a specified algorithm and parameters.
 However, QUIC often uses client-generated Connection IDs prior to receiving a packet from the server.

+Furthermore, servers without a valid configuration, or a configuration not present at the load balancer, will also generate connection IDs that are not decodable, and these CIDs are likely to persist for the duration of the connection.

-These client-generated CIDs might not conform to the expectations of the routing algorithm and therefore not be routable by the load balancer.
-Those that are not routable are "unroutable DCIDs" and receive similar treatment regardless of why they're unroutable:
+These CIDs might not conform to the expectations of the routing algorithm and therefore not be routable by the load balancer.
+Those that are not routable are "unroutable DCIDs" and receive similar treatment regardless of why they're
+ unroutable:

 * The config rotation bits ({{config-rotation}}) may not correspond to an active configuration.
 Note: a packet with a DCID with config ID codepoint 0b111 (see